-Research Interests: U.S. intellectual history; history of capitalism; history of the social sciences; history of philosophy of science.
+Research Interests: U.S. intellectual history; history of twentieth-century capitalism; history of management science.

 “Access to Tools: Stewart Brand and the Countercultural Work Ethic,” Lost Alternatives of the Long 1960s: Reflections on the Ideas of the “Counterculture,” workshop (Princeton University, Princeton, NJ), September 28, 2019